Talking Sopranos

-Talking Sopranos is a 91-episode podcast hosted by Michael Imperioli and Steve Schirripa in 2020 and 2021, based on the long-running HBO television series The Sopranos (1999–2007).
+Talking Sopranos is a 92-episode rewatch podcast hosted by Michael Imperioli and Steve Schirripa, based on the long-running HBO television series The Sopranos (1999–2007).
 Imperioli played Christopher Moltisanti, and also wrote and produced five episodes, while Schirripa played Bobby Baccalieri in the series.
-The podcast is available on YouTube and on the Talking Sopranos website.
+The podcast is available on YouTube, Spotify, the Talking Sopranos website and on the Max streaming service.

 Premise

-On a typical installment of Talking Sopranos, Imperioli and Schirripa will interview one or two of the Sopranos actors, writers, directors, producers, and others who were involved in the production of the series; the hosts then discuss and analyze a specific episode of the program, and answer a question sent in by a fan.
+On a typical installment of Talking Sopranos, Imperioli and Schirripa interview one or two of the Sopranos actors, writers, directors, producers, and others who were involved in the production of the series; the hosts then discuss and analyze a specific episode of the program, and answer a question sent in by a fan.
 Episodes 47, 62, and 68 feature interviews with celebrity "superfans" rather than Sopranos cast or crew.

 Some episodes do not cover a specific episode of the series.
 Episode 39 is devoted entirely to interviewing series creator and showrunner David Chase.
-Episode 85 consists of interviews with four members of the cast and crew, and Rob Spragg of Alabama 3 (writer of "Woke Up This Morning").
+Episode 85 consists of interviews with four members of the cast and crew, and Rob Spragg of Alabama 3 (writer of "Woke Up This Morning" which plays over the opening credits).
 Episode 80 discusses Sopranos prequel film The Many Saints of Newark with David Chase and the cast from the film.
 Episodes 76 and 90 are devoted to interviewing "superfans" from across the globe.